 However, the problem is that there are just far too many tourists on this small island that you can drive all around with a bicycle in less than 45 minutes.
 And most of the tourist facilities are located on the east coast anyway – too bad that that’s also where the countless of boats pick up and drop off passengers all day long.
 Means you cannot really take a relaxed swim without being annoyed by all the boats.

-But anyway, today we are talking about the nightlife, and Gili Trawangan has by far the best options for drinking, partying and meeting girls.
+But anyway, today we are talking about the nightlife, and Gili Trawangan has by far the best options for drinking, partying and meeting girls (compared to the other Gili islands).

 But here comes the next drawback I have to tell you: While it’s well possible to hook up with a drunk British girl in Sama-Sama or Evolution Bar, Gili Trawangan is definitely not a great place to meet Indonesian girls.
 Pretty much all of the local ladies I saw in the bars were accompanied by some guy they’ve met in Bali (or on the dating site).